 Bus – Many people favor train travel over bus travel in Estonia because the prices are similar and, in many cases, the trains are faster.
 However, there are more scheduled buses per day than trains so the bus might better fit your schedule.

-Car Rental – Car rentals cost as little as 35 EUR per day.
+Car rental – Car rentals cost as little as 28 EUR per day.
 You need an International Driving Permit (IDP) in order to rent a car here.
+For the best car rental prices, use Discover Cars.

 When to Go to Estonia